leothorp/podcast-transcriber/README.md

 ## Limitations
 * Currently this script can only be used on wav, mp3, ogg, or m4a files. mp3 is recommended.
 * The formatted docx file will not be styled correctly if opened in Apple Pages.
 Google Docs works well.
+* Diarization and word accuracy aren't always perfect (as shown by the output example below.)
+I'd suggest using the timestamps to spot check the original audio for any areas that seem unclear.

 ## Output Example